Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 \subsubsection{Experiment 3: quality of the factor loadings}

 Our second quantitative metric to compare \ref{eqt:model} with baseline methods considers the change in quality of the factor loading matrix $Q$ as training sample size decreases, to examine the effect of regularization in constraining estimates.
+Ideally, a method should produce similar loadings across questions for each factor even as training datasets get smaller.
 As before, we obtain a ${W}^{\text{train}}$, ${Q}^{\text{train}}$ for each combination of method and training set size.
-We then compare the loading matrix each size ($Q_{\%}$) with the one obtained on the full development dataset ($Q_{\text{full}}$).
+We then compare the loading matrix at each size ($Q_{\%}$) with the one obtained on the full development dataset ($Q_{\text{full}}$).
 We do this by greedily matching each row from $Q_{\text{full}}$ with a row from $Q_{\%}$ by their Pearson correlation, and then computing the average correlation across pairs as the score.
 Given that a factorization learned on a smaller dataset may have fewer factors, we do this over the first $\min(k_{\text{full}}, k_{\%}$) rows only.
 The first two rows of Table \ref{table:corr_summary} reports this score for \ref{eqt:model} and the two baseline factorization methods, at each dataset size, on both CBCL-HBN and CBCL-ABCD datasets. \ref{eqt:model} outperforms the other methods at every dataset size ($p\leq 0.01$, based on a one-side Wilcoxon signed rank test and adjusted using False Discovery Rate $\alpha=0.01$), except for $\ell_1$-NMF at $20\%$ in CBCL-HBN.

 Our third quantitative metric is the replicability of factor loadings across independent studies (and populations).
 This is an important criterion for clinical research purposes, as it means that the relations between questions identified by the factorization are general.
 We measure this by computing $W,Q$ for the full development sets of HBN and ABCD, for \ref{eqt:model} and the two baseline factorization methods.
 For each method, we greedily match factors loadings for the HBN and ABCD factorizations, and compute the average Pearson correlation across factor pairs, reported on the third row of Table \ref{table:corr_summary}.
 We conduct similar statistical testing and observe that \ref{eqt:model} outperforms the other methods ($p\leq0.05$).